-In addition to reading in GTF/GFF files for use as annotated splice junctions, the DRAGEN software is also capable of reading in an SJ.out.tab file (see SJ.out.tab on page 89).
-The SJ.out.tab file enables DRAGEN to run in a two-pass mode, where the splice junctions (denoted by the SJ.out.tab file) discovered in the first pass are used to guide the mapping and alignment of a second invocation of DRAGEN.
-This mode of operation is useful when a gene annotations file is not readily available for the data set.
+Instead of using a GTF/GFF file for annotated splice junctions, the DRAGEN software is also capable of reading in an SJ.out.tab file (see SJ.out.tab on page 109).
+This file enables DRAGEN to run in a two-pass mode, where the splice junctions discovered in the first pass (output as SJ.out.tab file) are used to guide the mapping and alignment reads during a second run through DRAGEN.
+This mode of operation is useful to increase sensitivity for spliced alignments in cases when a gene annotations file is not readily available for the target genome.